Still Stuck in Therapy? This Is Where Things Start to Shift

 $1,897

-This option is for people who feel stuck in long-standing patterns or who have tried therapy before but still feel internally blocked.
+This option is a good fit for people who feel stuck in long-standing patterns or who have tried therapy before but still feel internally blocked.

 It allows enough time to slow things down and work at the level where patterns actually shift—not just where they’re understood.